cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 Note the option '--net=host'.
 Without it, the container wouldn't be able to connect to the nodes, as it would not be in the same network as them and it is likely the nodes will not have public IPs.
 With that option, the container will use the network used by its host, which will be sharing the network with the nodes.

-You will get a session on the container, directly inside the cloned repo.
+You will get a session on the container, directly inside the cloned repository.
-Following you must complete the configurations following sections "Configurations" from 1.5 and "1.2 Manage ssh keys".
-Note that as soon as you exit the container it will be killed and the results will be destroyed with it.
-Therefore, if you want to keep the suite results, copy them to your machine using "docker cp".